akshaykrishnansub/LoanPredictionProject/README.md

 Description:

-The files logistic.csv,Log2.csv,Decision_Tree.csv,xgboost1.csv,RandomForest.csv are the output files. train_ctrUa4K.csv,test_lAUu6dG.csv are the training and test datasets respectively.
+The files logistic.csv,Log2.csv,Decision_Tree.csv,xgboost1.csv,RandomForest.csv are the output files, where we have made predictions. train_ctrUa4K.csv,test_lAUu6dG.csv are the training and test datasets respectively.